fortunecookiezen/terraformer-cloudformation/README.md

 ## Contents

+* start-here/bootstrap.sh - bootstrap script with instructions
 * start-here/tfstate.yaml - cloudformation to create terraform state s3 bucket and dynamodb lock table
-* templates/ - cloudformation templates
+* templates/cloudformationNotifications.yaml (creates notification arns)
 * terraform/data.tf (examples of importing existing environment data)
+* terraform/notifications.tf (applies the cloudformationNotifications.yaml template)
-* terraform/main.tf (creates a security group)
+* terraform/main.tf
 * terraform/modules
-* terraform/outputs.tf
+* terraform/output.tf
+* terraform/securitygroup.tf (creates a security group using the aws_ipranges_json data source)
 * terraform/variables.tf
+* terraform/terraform.tfvars.example

 Seriously, I can think of a million things wrong with this idea:

 * It needs a compute resource to execute it: ec2 or Cloud 9 or *god forbid* a developer's laptop. that makes this inherently insecure.
 Gain access to that resource, and you own *all* the accounts.

+## To DO

+* Create an example of exporting and importing data from a local exec or something like that
+* Create an example of running something locally inside the execution environment
+* Create a bootstrap script that will setup the initial environment